angrybirdcoiners/bitcoin-node-sweeper/README.md

 Bitcoin Node Sweeper - Replace by Fee
 =====================================
 This version allows you to resend a sweep transaction with replace by fee.
+It simply takes 5% off the single combined output, and applies it to the fees.
+If that increase isn't sufficient, you may re-run the RBF script again.

+CAUTION: If the combined output is large, 5% may increase your fee rate too much.

 Usage
 -------------------